Jan Philip van Thielen: Garland paintings

 Van Thielen regularly worked on garland paintings in which the staffage was painted by other artists.
-Garland paintings are a special type of still life developed in Antwerp by Jan Brueghel the Elder and Hendrick van Balen at the request of the Italian cardinal Federico Borromeo at the beginning of the 17th century.Susan Merriam, Seventeenth-Century Flemish Garland Paintings.
-Still Life, Vision and the Devotional Image, Ashgate Publishing, Ltd., 2012 Other artists involved in the early development of the genre included his master Daniel Seghers, Andries Daniels and Peter Paul Rubens.
+Garland paintings are a special type of still life developed in Antwerp by Jan Brueghel the Elder and Hendrick van Balen at the request of the Italian cardinal Federico Borromeo at the beginning of the 17th century.
+Other artists involved in the early development of the genre included his master Daniel Seghers, Andries Daniels and Peter Paul Rubens.
 The genre was initially connected to the visual imagery of the Counter-Reformation movement.
 It was further inspired by the cult of veneration and devotion to Mary prevalent at the Habsburg court (then the rulers over the Southern Netherlands) and in Antwerp generally.
 Garland paintings typically show a flower garland around a devotional image, portrait or other religious symbol (such as the host).
 The paintings are usually a collaboration between a flower painter and a staffage painter.

 Van Thielen produced multiple garland paintings in collaboration with other artists.
 His collaborators included his brother-in-law Erasmus Quellinus II, Nicolas de Largilliere, Jan van Balen, Frans Francken the Younger, Cornelis Schut and Cornelis van Poelenburch.
 The cartouches in the garlands typically depict religious or mythological themes.
 Unlike his master Seghers whose flower garlands are dynamic, van Thielen arranged the flowers and leaves of his flower garlands in a regular manner.

-An example of a collaboration of van Thielen and Quellinus on a garland painting is A Stone Cartouche with the Virgin and Child, Encircled by a Garland of Flowers (Chrysler Museum of Art) (1651), which is signed by both artists.
+An example of a collaboration of van Thielen and Quellinus on a garland painting is a Stone Cartouche with the Virgin and Child in a Garland of Flowers (Chrysler Museum of Art) (1651), which is signed by both artists.
 Van Thielen painted the flower garland while his brother-in-law Erasmus Quellinus painted the cartouche.
 The cartouche painted by Quellinus in grisaille represents sculptures of the Virgin and Christ Child subduing the serpent.
 The serpent clutches the apple of Original Sin.
 The intricate stone cartouche is crowned at the upper corners with a pair of swans.
 Van Thielen painted ivy (a symbol of death, remembrance and eternal life) into the cartouches and added a variety of flowers: roses, jasmine, daffodils, snow drops, hydrangea, nasturtium, apple blossoms, anemones.
 Each flower alludes to the virtues of the Virgin and Child.
 Van Thielen also added moths and butterflies, which are symbols of the resurrection of Christ and his triumph over death.
 As the flowers include both spring and summer blooms, they are not based on a real-life bouquet.
 They symbolize the eternal virtues of the Virgin and Child.